-Global population growth and the need to provide people with at least an acceptable minimum standard of living entails a significant increase in resource consumption in the linear economy.
 In a circular economy, alternative business models prefer performance over ownership of products.
-Leasing, renting, sharing, performance contracts and “pay-as-you-go” of investment and long-lived consumer goods are substantial elements and facilitators of a circular economy.
-Ownership remains with a company, so the motivation to use well-designed products with a long lifespan becomes inherent.
+Leasing, renting, sharing, performance contracts and “pay-as-you-go” for the use of investment and long-lived consumer goods are substantial elements and facilitators of a circular economy.
+Ownership remains with a company.
+The motivation to use well-designed products with a long lifespan becomes inherent.
 At the end of their useful life, products are returned to the company which can re-use or recycle components and materials.
 Maintenance is provided as part of the service and cost are thus included in the fees for the service.

-Using goods without having to buy them means higher productivity, preservation of creditworthiness of consumers, higher living standards and a more efficient use of resources.
-Consumers and producers thus have access to technical equipment that they previously could not afford.
+Using goods without having to buy them means higher productivity faster.
+Credit-worthiness of consumers is preserved, higher living standards and a more efficient use of resources is achieved.
+Producers, i.e. of agricultural products, thus have access to technical equipment they previously could not afford.
 Especially in developing economies, living standards and quality of life are increased faster, jobs are created, rural exodus and migration pressure are reduced.
-It is in the interest of the companies that goods are more durable in order to improve profitability.
-Spare parts management and service are created and components and goods remain the property of the company owning the equiment.
+It is in the interest of companies that goods are more durable in order to improve profitability.
+Spare parts management and service structures are created whilst components and goods remain the property of the company.

 But today it is possible to do what was impossible 10 years ago: